AdobeDocs/campaign-web.en/help/v8/reporting/dynamic-reporting/troubleshooting.md

 You can find in this section common questions related to Dynamic reporting.

+## What languages are dynamic reporting available in? {#langages}

+Currently, dynamic reporting is only available in English.

 ## For Unique opens and Unique clicks, the count in the aggregate row is not matching the ones in individual rows {#unique-open-clicks-no-match}

 This is an expected behavior.